 - A sense of loss or grief at losing a hoped-for future including childlessness, divorce, redundancy

 - Hurtful or diminishing relationships (individuals only) including personal relationships with partner, parent or child and work relationships including work performance issues

 - Struggling with the consequences of experienced childhood neglect or emotional, physical or sexual abuse

 - The strain of living with a sense of shame or guilt or low self-esteem

 - Feelings of guilt or irritation when caring for dependent partners or parents or with adult dependent children

 If any of this feels familiar then call me on 07768 869 551 for a free assessment or simply to find out how I may be able to help you.
 There is no commitment for you to continue.

 I work both face-to-face and online (over Zoom or Skype) with Adults.
-My practice is based in the beautiful county of Northumberland at counselling rooms in Darras Hall, Ponteland near Newcastle, and in the market town of Alnwick.
-There is plenty of parking in both locations.
-Darras Hall has wheelchair access, reception desk and waiting area.
+My practice is based in the beautiful county of Northumberland at counselling rooms in Darras Hall, Ponteland near Newcastle.
+There is plenty of parking and Darras Hall has wheelchair access, reception desk and waiting area.